 - leads system and satellite level activities, including the system architecture definition and the satellite design based on MYRIADE Evolutions platform

-- manages the launcher activities based on a preference on European operators
+- manages the launcher activities based on a preference for European operators

-- is responsible, on the PLGS (Payload Ground Segment) topic, for the development of the host structure, in which the operational data processing are implemented, and its exploitation, and the development and the maintenance of the operational level 0, 2 and 3 operational data processors.
+- is responsible, on the PLGS (Payload Ground Segment) topic, for the development of the host structure, in which the operational data processing is implemented, and its exploitation, and the development and maintenance of the operational level 0, 2 and 3 operational data processors.

 • DLR, as payload prime: